-(a) the location, if applicable, timing, and cost of each specific action or remaining resource need, including whether the resource will be located in highly impacted communities or serve vulnerable populations in part or in whole;
+(a) The general location, if applicable, timing, and estimated cost of each specific action or remaining resource need, including whether the resource will be located in highly impacted communities, will be governed by, serve, or otherwise benefit highly impacted communities or vulnerable populations in part or in whole;

-(b) metrics related to resource adequacy and clean energy standards, including contributions to capacity or energy needs; and
+(b) Metrics related to resource adequacy and clean energy transformation standards, including contributions to capacity or energy needs; and

-(c) indicators regarding WAC 480-100-650(1)(d) though (g).
+(c) Indicator values, or a designation as non-applicable, for every indicator described in subsection (4)(g) of this section .

 (6) Equitable distribution.
-The CEIP must:
+In addition to proposing or updating, as applicable, indictors regarding WAC 480-100-610(4)(c)(i), each CEIP must:

-(a) identify highly impacted communities using the cumulative impact analysis pursuant to RCW 19.405.140 combined with census tracts at least partially in Indian country;
+(a) Identify highly impacted communities using the cumulative impact analysis pursuant to RCW 19.405.140 combined with census tracts at least partially in Indian country;

-(b) identify vulnerable populations based on adverse socioeconomic factors and sensitivity factors developed through the advisory group process; the utility should describe and explain any changes from its most recently approved clean energy implementation plan;
+(b) Identify vulnerable populations based on adverse socioeconomic factors and sensitivity factors developed through the advisory group process described in WAC 480-100-655and should describe and explain any changes from the utility’s most recently approved CEIP;

-(c) include an accounting of benefits and burdens, by location or population, as applicable, of the specific actions in the CEIP ; and
+(c) Include an assessment of benefits and burdens, by location and population, as applicable, of the specific actions in the CEIP, which must (i) identify which specific actions affect highly impacted communities or vulnerable populations and (ii) describe how the specific actions in the CEIP are consistent with the longer-term strategies and actions described in WAC 480-100-620(9)(f) and WAC 480-100-620(11)(c); and

-(d) describe how the utility intends to mitigate risks to highly impacted communities and vulnerable populations.
+(d) Describe how the utility intends to mitigate risks to highly impacted communities and vulnerable populations.

-(7) Forecasted incremental cost.
-Each CEIP must include a forecast of incremental cost as outlined in WAC 480-100-675(3).
+(7) Projected incremental cost.
+Each CEIP must include a projected incremental cost as outlined in WAC 480-100-660(3).

 (8) Public participation.
-Each CEIP must detail the extent of public participation in the development of the CEIP as described in WAC 480-100-670(5), including but not necessarily limited to a summary of public comments, and the utility’s plan for public participation throughout the implementation period as described in WAC 480-100-670(4).
+Each CEIP must detail the extent of public participation in the development of the CEIP as described in WAC 480-100-655, including but not limited to a summary of public comments, and the utility’s plan for public participation throughout the implementation period as described in WAC 480-100-655(5).

 (9) Other measurements.
-The utility may include additional metrics and indicators in the CEIP that demonstrate progress toward the clean energy standards.
+The utility may include additional metrics and indicators in the CEIP that demonstrate progress toward the clean energy transformation standards.

 (10) Alternative compliance.
 The utility must describe any plans it has to rely on alternative compliance mechanisms as described in RCW 19.405.040(1)(b).

-(11) Contingency plan.
-The utility must discuss potential risks that may impede the utility’s progress toward meeting its proposed specific and interim targets, or risks that may cause the costs of the CEIP to materially change, and the utility’s contingency plan to address those risks.
+(11)Adaptive Management.
+The utility must discuss potential risks that may impede the utility’s progress toward meeting its proposed specific and interim targets, or risks that may cause the costs of the CEIP to materially change, and the utility’s plan to address those risks.

 (12) Early action coal credit.
 If a utility proposes to take the early action compliance credit authorized in RCW 19.405.040(11), the utility must satisfy the requirements in that statutory provision and demonstrate that the proposed action constitutes early action by presenting the analysis in subsection (4) of this section both with and without the proposed early action.
-The utility must design both the proposed early action and the alternative to meet the same proposed interim and specific targets.
+The utility must compare both the proposed early action and the alternative against the same proposed interim and specific targets.